Misinformation is spreading like wildfire.

 With the right plan in place, you can make your Twitter marketing strategy an impactful part of your business’ marketing strategy.

-What tactics will you use to evolve your Twitter strategy in 2018?
+What tactics will you use to evolve your Twitter strategy?